-This is because the knowledge linked to experience begins to be constituted from the entrance into the teaching profession and it is precisely in this "[...] beginning of the career that [its] structure [...] is stronger and more important" (Ibid., p.
-86), because as a result of their experience, step by step they become certain about what they develop in the school environment and thus begin to feel integrated and able to perform their work.
+This is because the knowledge linked to experience begins to be constituted from the beginning of teaching, and it is precisely in this "[...] beginning of the career that [its] structure [...] is stronger and more important" (IBID., p.
+86), because as a result of their experience, they are slowly becoming certain about what they develop in the school environment and thus begin to feel integrated and able to perform their work.
 Commonly, when faced with adversity, they judge the initial formation and indicate that there is "[...] a gap, a critical distance" between the knowledge acquired in the formation and the problems they need to face.
 In this process, new understandings related to the exercise of teaching are woven (TARDIF, 2014; NÓVOA, 2015) and most of the time this is because